Acts 2, 5-8

 Soon, the place they had been in could contain them no longer.
 They had to get out.
 Out on to the streets where the people were.
-Out amongst the people where they could be seen and heard.
+Out among the people where they could be seen and heard.

 Out where the Holy Spirit’s transforming fire gathered momentum and impact as it moved outwards from Jesus’ original followers to wider and wider circles of influence.

 The catalyst for this exit plan happened in verse 5.
-With characteristically perfect timing, God had brought Jews from many different nations to Jerusalem for their feast of Pentecost
+With characteristically perfect timing, God had brought Jews from many different nations to Jerusalem for their feast of Pentecost.